craftworkgames/craftworkgames.github.io/docs/features/fonts/bitmapfont/bitmapfont.md

 To load the `BitmapFont` at runtime, ensure that the `.fnt` file and the texture files associated with it are in the same directory.
 They must be in the same directory; otherwise, loading will fail when attempting to load the textures.
 Then you can load them using the `BitmapFont.FromFile` or `BitmapFont.FromStream` methods.

 :::caution
 Files need to be in the built output directory.
-Don't forget to set the "Copy to Output Directory" to Copy If Newer under properties on each file (`.fnt` and `.tga`).
+Don't forget to set the [Copy to Output Directory] to [Copy If Newer] under properties on each file (font file `.fnt` and bitmap file `.png`).
 :::

 **From File Example**